rainyroads/twitter-saucenao/README.md

 Also, if you want to debate about the issue of crediting artists in art reposts, I am more than willing to debate with you through a live debate in a social media platform of your choice!
 Just raise an issue here or [DM me in Twitter!](https://twitter.com/satoshi_140) (^-^)

 # Disclaimer
 We are not affiliated with FujiMakoto, Pixiv, and SauceNAO.
-All the actions made by our bot are made solely on our discretion and the responsibility of Twitter accounts getting deleted and DMCA takedowns made through this bot is ours.
+All the actions made by our bot are made solely on our discretion.

 **TL;DR: If we did something that made you mad, please don't blame FujiMakoto, Pixiv, and SauceNAO.** (^-^)